St Matthew's Church, Widcombe

-The church is dismissively described by Pevsner in his Buildings of England guides as "St. Matthew, Cambridge Place, Widcombe.
+The church is dismissively described by Nikolaus Pevsner in his Buildings of England guides as "St. Matthew, Cambridge Place, Widcombe.
 1846–7 by Manners & Gill.
 Dull, in the Dec[orative] style, with a [south] tower carrying a broach spire."

-The tall spire holds 6 bells.
+The tall spire has six bells, four of them predating the church; the oldest was made at Bristol in around 1500.

 Refurbishment during the 1970s adapted the church for use as a parish hall and provided meeting rooms and venues for various community and church events.

 In the summer of 2014 a newly planted congregation led by a new full-time Priest in Charge recommenced weekly worship service on Sunday evenings.

-A newly launched parish website covers both parish churches within Widcombe benefice and plays an active part of the wider Bath deanery.